oiad/ZSC/README.md

 # dayz_server folder install:

-1. Replace or merge the contents of server_handleSafeGear.sqf provided with your original copy.
+1. Replace or merge the contents of <code>server_handleSafeGear.sqf</code> provided with your original copy.

-2. Replace or merge the contents of server_updateObject.sqf provided with your original copy.
+2. Replace or merge the contents of <code>server_updateObject.sqf</code> provided with your original copy.

 # Battleye filters install: